 Cruises are one of the most popular vacation types, and they can be some of the most expensive.
 Each year, from January through March, travelers are offered a variety of hot deals on cruises for the year.
 This period is known as Wave Season.

 Each Wave Season, many travelers consider travel insurance to protect their trip investment, and themselves, during their vacation.
+Finding the best policy for your specific trip can lead to significant financial savings in the event of travel complications.
 Squaremouth explains the best travel insurance for cruises.

 The Best Travel Insurance for Cruises Has High Medical Coverage